gs354/flood-monitoring-app/README.md

 1. Create the `data` directory for storing station IDs
 2. Create the `plots` directory for saving plot outputs
 3. Run with the `-u` flag to populate the station IDs file

-## Configuration

-The application uses a configuration file to manage its behavior.
-The configuration file is located at `config/config.toml`.

-The configuration file contains the following options:

 ## Usage